Prague – Best Things & Sites & Tips to Know!

 Ole Town Square in Prague, by 2sistersrecipes.com

-Old Town Square is most popularย to visit in Prague because all the streets flow into it.ย Best of all -the views in every direction are magnificent!ย The center of the square is where many tourists gather to enjoy its colorful and diverse architecture. ย Old Town Square is a great place to sit at many of its outdoor cafes and enjoy a coffee, cappuccino, or one of Czech’s finest beer.
+The center of the square is where many tourists gather to enjoy its colorful and diverse architecture.
+Old Town Square is a great place to sit at many of its outdoor cafes and enjoy a coffee, cappuccino, or one of the Czech Republic’s finest beers.

-Travel TIP: ย Prague has mostly cobblestone streets and brick pavements, so pack a good pair of walking shoes for your trip.
+Travel TIP: Prague has mostly cobblestone streets and brick pavements, so pack a good pair of walking shoes for your trip.

 TAKE A WATER CRUISE